AbdelhamidKHELLADI/smart-tourism-experience-optimizer/README.md

 * If mobility/tourism habits change, the model may degrade without warning.

+**5. Predictions available only for the next two weeks**
+* The system currently forecasts only this week and next week.

 ### 🚀 Future Improvements
 #### 🔧 Model & Data Enhancements